 Kidsworld is a Vancouver program that offers kids and their parents access to dozens of top venues and attractions in the Lower Mainland for really cheap.

 It’s arguably the best deal for children and is highly recommended.

 Most attractions closed temporarily in the spring of 2020 in response to the outbreak of the coronavirus.
-Beginning in June, most places of interest had either resumed operations or planned to soon.
+Beginning in June of that year, most places of interest had either resumed operations or planned to soon.

-Due to the pandemic, the Kidsworld program also suspended operations for a while last year.
-It plans to start back up again for the summer though in August.
-For just $40, children could attend a range of popular activities over the course of that month.
+Due to the pandemic, the Kidsworld program suspended operations for a while.
+It plans to start back up again though in the summer of 2022.
+Exact details, however, are to be confirmed.

 Costing only about $60 per child, Kidsworld is one of the best and most affordable ways for children and their families to see some of Vancouver’s absolute best places.